Troy, New York: Executive branch

 The executive branch consists of a mayor who serves as the chief executive officer of the city.
 The mayor is responsible for the proper administration of all city affairs placed in his/her charge as empowered by the city charter.
 The mayor enforces the laws of New York State as well as all local laws and ordinances passed by the city council.
 She or he exercises control over all executive departments of the city government, including the Departments of Finance, Law, Public Safety, Public Works, Public Utilities, and Parks and Recreation.

 The mayor's term of office is four years, and an incumbent is prohibited from serving for more than two consecutive terms (eight years).

-The current mayor of Troy is Patrick Madden (D), who is serving his second term, having been re-elected on November 5, 2019.
+The current mayor of Troy is Carmella Mantello (R), who is serving her first term, having been elected on November 7, 2023.

 Electoral history

-Results from the last seven mayoral elections (an asterisk indicates the incumbent):
+Results from the last seven mayoral elections (an asterisk* indicates the incumbent):